What is SQLite

 Transactional

-All transactions in SQLite are fully ACID-compliant.
-It means all queries and changes are Atomic, Consistent, Isolated, and Durable.
+All transactions in SQLite are fully ACID-compliant, meaning that all queries and changes are Atomic, Consistent, Isolated, and Durable.

-In other words, all changes within a transaction take place completely or not at all even when an unexpected situation like application crash, power failure, or operating system crash occurs.
+In other words, all changes within a transaction take place completely or not at all, even when an unexpected situation like an application crash, power failure, or operating system shut down.

-SQLite uses dynamic types for tables.
-It means you can store any value in any column, regardless of the data type.
+SQLite uses dynamic types for tables, meaning you can store any value in any column, regardless of the declared data type.

 SQLite allows a single database connection to access multiple database files simultaneously.
-This brings many nice features like joining tables in different databases or copying data between databases in a single command.
+This feature allows you to join tables in different databases or copy data between databases with a single command.

 References